Last updated 29th August, 2025

 If you have a budget in mind, then there are a number of ways you can cut your prefab extension costs, including:

 By planning ahead and creating a simple design, you can save a significant amount of money.
-For example, if you’re planning to install an extra bathroom, you should stick with a minimalist design which includes a bath/shower, sink and toilet along with simply décor.
+For example, if you’re planning to install an extra bathroom, you should stick with a minimalist design which includes a bath/shower, sink and toilet along with simple décor.

 Another way to reduce modular extension costs is by choosing cheap prefab extension materials such as brick and glass prefab extensions which are much cheaper than a steel installation.
 You should also shop around for interior materials, as this will help you find affordable furnishings which are still good quality.